-These 17 gadgets make great gifts
+These 17 gadgets and electronics make great gifts

 Breville Bambino Plus

-Designed to appease coffee aficionados, Breville’s luxe Bambino Plus brings barista-level features into your home, without the fuss and ritual.
-Fast Company Senior Writer Mark Wilson called it “a true espresso maker with a counter-friendly footprint that’s just 7.6 inches wide, or about the size of a hotel room Keurig.
+Designed to appease coffee aficionados, Breville’s Bambino Plus brings barista-level features into your home, without the fuss and ritual.
+Fast Company senior writer Mark Wilson called it “a true espresso maker with a counter-friendly footprint that’s just 7.6 inches wide, or about the size of a hotel room Keurig.
 That’s right.
 Even though it’s small, there are no strange pods or flavor capsules behind this machine.
-It even features the exact same pressure and water heating technology as Breville espresso makers that cost nearly twice as much (in cash and counter real estate).”
+It even features the exact same pressure and water-heating technology as Breville espresso makers that cost nearly twice as much (in cash and counter real estate).”

 Mpowerd Luci Color Solar String Lights

 These solar-powered string lights first popped up on Recommender’s radar via Alyssa Ravasio, the CEO of Hipcamp, the camping booking site that includes everything from public campgrounds to private ranches.
-Fast Company Senior Editor Amy Farley took her set on a family trip through Colorado and New Mexico.
-In her review, she wrote, “The 18-foot-long cord comes with 10 light nodes that deliver a luminous punch.
+Fast Company senior editor Amy Farley took her set on a family trip through Colorado and New Mexico.
+In her review she wrote, “The 18-foot-long cord comes with 10 light nodes that deliver a luminous punch.
 When set on high, they can light up an entire campground.
 Set to medium or low, they add a mellow, warm glow (that feels in harmony with the great outdoors) and a whole lot of ambience.
-According to MPOWERD, which specializes in solar devices (including these popular inflatable solar lanterns), the Luci Solar String Lights have a battery life of up to 20 hours from a single charge.
+According to Mpowerd, which specializes in solar devices, . . . the Luci Solar String Lights have a battery life of up to 20 hours from a single charge.
 You can charge them via the built-in solar panel or a USB port.
 We used them every night, giving them a quick top up in the sun during the day, and never saw them dim.”

 Whisker Feeder-Robot

-This smart feeder by the company Whisker — previously Litter Robot, named for its signature self-scooping litter box — runs on Wifi and releases food to your pet on a set schedule or with a tap of an app.
-The device also allows you to monitor your furry friend’s diet, making sure they aren’t getting a free-for-all meal plan, while also providing the convenience of shooting out an extra scoop of kibble when you’ll be home later than expected.
-We wrote: “This high-tech gadget that I might have previously written off as a silly investment has rescued my relationship with my cat—and my sleep schedule by making feeding as easy as clicking a button.”
+This smart feeder by the company Whisker—previously AutoPets, best known for its signature self-scooping litter box—runs on Wi-Fi and releases food to your pet on a set schedule or with a tap of an app.
+The device also allows you to monitor your furry friend’s diet, making sure they aren’t getting a free-for-all meal plan while also providing the convenience of shooting out an extra scoop of kibble when you’ll be home later than expected.
+We wrote: “This high-tech gadget that I might have previously written off as a silly investment has rescued my relationship with my cat—and my sleep schedule—by making feeding as easy as clicking a button.”

 Lora DiCarlo Osé 2

-The women-led sex-tech brand that shook up CES now offers a range of unique vibrator designs and introduced on model-actress Cara Delevingne as a co-owner and creative advisor last year.
-The new iteration of their hero product, the Osé vibrator, aptly named Osé 2, continues to boast “blended orgasms,” with several strategically placed stimulators across the form.
+The women-led sex-tech brand that shook up CES now offers a range of unique vibrator designs and introduced model-actress Cara Delevingne as a co-owner and creative adviser last year.
+The new iteration of its hero product, the Osé vibrator, aptly named Osé 2, continues to boast “blended orgasms,” with several strategically placed stimulators across the form.

 Dyson V15 Detect Vacuum

 This year, Dyson took its brilliant vacuum design and put lasers on it.
-Because, 2021, amirite?
-The lasers (of course) serve a purpose: they’re green, which Dyson found to be the easiest color to reflect dust particles, and help you navigate corners and tight spaces, seeking out places dirt may be hidden to the naked eye.
+Because 2021, amirite?
+The lasers serve a purpose (of course): They’re green, which Dyson found to be the easiest color to reflect dust particles and help you navigate corners and tight spaces, seeking out places dirt may be hidden to the naked eye.
 Plus, it’s an incredible vacuum.
-We took their newest models for a spin in May, which only emphasized its extraordinary design and how horrifyingly disgusting our homes are.
+We took the newest model for a spin in May, which only emphasized its extraordinary design and how horrifyingly disgusting our homes are.

 Magic Bullet Air Fryer

 If you know someone who hasn’t yet joined the cult of the air fryer, this Magic Bullet version is the perfect way to introduce the exceedingly useful and time-saving cooking tool into their lives—with minimal countertop commitment.
-The 2.5-quart Magic Bullet Air Fryer, which has a 60-minute timer and a temperature range of 180 to 400°F, delivers deliciously crispy foods in a jiffy.
+The 2.5-quart Magic Bullet Air Fryer, which has a 60-minute timer and a temperature range of 180 degrees to 400 degrees Fahrenheit, delivers deliciously crispy foods in a jiffy.
 It’s easy to use, simple to clean, and small enough that it doesn’t take up much space in your kitchen.
-It can even be tucked away in a drawer when you’re done.
+It can even be tucked away in a drawer when not in use.

 Mirror

-The Mirror’s innovative workout system is perfect for at-home fitness fans who tend toward the kinds of classes where form really matters: barre, pilates, yoga, and weights.
+The Mirror’s innovative workout system is perfect for at-home fitness fans who tend toward the kinds of classes where form really matters: barre, Pilates, yoga, and weights.
 You can watch your instructor and yourself in the same reflected surface, checking your movements against the idealized version, which helps to both prevent injury and keep you from cheating.
 And when you’re done, you don’t have any bulky equipment taking up valuable space in your house or apartment—just an elegant mirror, leaning against a wall.

 Whoop 4.0

-The Whoop 4.0 is the perfect gift for a fitness junkies or extremely obsessive people.
-The unobtrusive wristband is hands-down the most stylish fitness tracker on the market (you use an app check the stats it records).
+The Whoop 4.0 is the perfect gift for fitness junkies or extremely obsessive people.
+The unobtrusive wristband is hands-down the most stylish fitness tracker on the market (you use an app to check the stats it records).
 The best part?
-The device records how hard you’re working out, and lets you know how much you should rest to recover from them.
+The device records how hard you’re working out and lets you know how much you should rest to recover.
 Finally, a fitness tracker that tells you to take a day off.